mattsq/rotfornip/README.md

 # rotfornip
-A parsnip/tidymodels wrapper for rotation forest models
+A parsnip/tidymodels wrapper for rotation forest model